Hundreds of courses. Knowledgeable instructors.

 Many iPhone and iPad users do not fully understand how to use Mail, one of the most important apps on their devices.
 Apple’s Mail app supports Gmail, Yahoo, Exchange, AOL and nearly all email platforms.
 We explore the detailed workings of the Apple Mail app showing you how to add new accounts and contacts, work with attachments, insert photos or videos, organize email into folders, eliminate junk mail, markup or sign attachments, scan documents and much more.
 Apple’s web browser, Safari, keeps getting faster and better.
 It sports a smart search bar, tabs, and a special split view version for iPad users.
 Save your favorite websites to your Home Screen or as Bookmarks.
 You can view Shared Links and add articles to your Reading List or access your saved passwords and credit cards through iCloud’s Keychain.

-LOOKING AHEAD – See what’s happening in January!
+LOOKING AHEAD – See what else is happening in January!

 • George Washington at Trenton